10 Best Solar Panels for Homes (2022)

 When it comes to solar panels, the typical warranty may be anywhere from 10 years to 25 years.
 There are actually a number of products that hit that 25-year mark, including some that we've mentioned already, but we'll give the honor to Silfab.
 Not only do these solar panels come supported by a robust warranty, but they routinely win accolades for longevity and for overall customer satisfaction.

 Silfab is a less prominent name in the solar energy space, but it really deserves your attention.
 It has great products that offer tremendous value and is one of our top picks for best solar panels for home use.

 Most Affordable: Canadian Solar

-If you're looking to secure some decent solar panels for a lower price point, Canadian solar may be your best option.
+If you're looking to secure some decent solar panels at a lower price point, Canadian solar may be your best option.
 This company makes high-quality panels that are not too far off from the industry leaders with regard to efficiency, temperature coefficient and other technical considerations.
 However, Canadian Solar makes its panels available at a much cheaper price.

-One caveat: The warranty for Canadian Solar panels is 12 years, which is reasonable, but certainly a far cry from the industry-leading 25 years.
+One caveat: The warranty for Canadian Solar panels is 12 years, which is reasonable, but it is certainly a far cry from the industry-leading 25 years.
 With that one quibble, though, we believe Canadian Solar represents one of the best overall values for home solar panels.

 Best Value: Trina Solar

 Speaking of value, we also want to mention the residential solar panels from Trina Solar.

 Trina Solar is a Chinese company, and like Canadian Solar, it does an admirable job of producing premium-quality cell technology at competitive price points.
 The company's panels are almost as cheap as the ones from Canadian Solar and come with a comparable 12-year warranty.
 They may actually be just a tad more durable, which is why we rank them as a slightly better value overall.
 Keep this brand in mind as you seek the best use of your solar dollar.